Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron

 Each additional parameter in an analytical model increases the dimensionality of the integral, leading to an exponential increase in the effective prior volume.
 Therefore, if the added parameter is not informative, the region of high likelihood occupies a much smaller fraction of that volume, thereby reducing the integral and, consequently, the Bayesian evidence.
 For there to be ``strong evidence'' for a more complex model, $m_1$, (i.e., the anisotropic model, with more parameters) the natural logarithm of this model's evidence should be at least \num{5} greater than for the simpler model, $m_0$, given the same data, i.e., $\ln\left[\pr{m_1}{\mathbf{D}}\right] \geq \ln\left[\pr{m_0}{\mathbf{D}}\right] + 5$~\cite{Kass1995}.

 To assess whether our QENS measurement can distinguish between the two rotational modes, we first consider a simulated dynamic structure factor that contains only rotational information.
 We achieve this by centring each benzene molecule in the calculated simulation trajectory at its initial molecular centre of mass at each simulation timestep, thereby removing translational motion from the trajectory (details are provided in \ref{sec:decomp}).
-From this trajectory, we calculate the incoherent dynamic structure factor with a symmetric $\omega$-dynamic range of $\qty{\pm0.4}{\milli\electronvolt}$, matching that of the experimental data collected at IRIS.
+From this trajectory, we calculate the incoherent dynamic structure factor with a symmetric $\omega$-dynamic range of $\qty{\pm0.4}{\milli\electronvolt}$, matching that of the experimental data collected at IRIS and assuming Poisson counting statistics to estimate the uncertainty.
 Given this simulated signal, the Bayesian evidence for each analytical model was estimated using nested sampling~\cite{Skilling2004}, with the prior probability for each model set to \num{1}.